 Divide the boys into at least 2 teams.
 If you have a lot of boys, you may want to divide them into more teams.
 Mix up the dens so that you have Tigers and Webelos on the same team.
 Have each team line up behind a starting line.

-The first player should fill his cup with popcorn using the extra cup.
+The first player fills his cup with popcorn using the extra cup.
 After the first player for each team has a cup full of popcorn, the Cubmaster starts the race by yelling, “Pop!”

 The boys race to the empty bucket and try to dump the popcorn into it without using their hands.
 While the first boy is doing this, the second boy in line fills his cup with popcorn so that he’s ready to go when the first boy runs back and tags him.

 The team with the most popcorn in their bucket at the end of the race wins.

 If the weather doesn't cooperate and you can't play outside, try these fun indoor games.

 Popcorn Air Race: Each boy gets a straw and a kernel of popped popcorn.
 They have to move the popcorn by blowing through the straw.
 The first person to get to the finish line wins!

 And of course, you'll want to finish your meeting by eating some of that popcorn!

-What do you think about these popcorn-related activities?
+What do you think about these popcorn games and activities?